jorgebucaran/fisher/README.md

 ### Bootstrap installation

-To automate installing fisher on a new system, add the following code to your ~/.config/fish/config.fish.
-This will download fisher and install all the packages listed in your [fishfile](#using-the-fishfile).
+To automate installing Fisher and the packages listed in your [fishfile](#using-the-fishfile) on a new system, add the following code to your fish configuration file.

-Your shell may take a few seconds before refreshing your functions path.
-By running fisher in its own shell we make sure it will be available immediately after the download is complete.

 ```fish
 if not functions -q fisher